-What to Do in Algarve District (2026): The Complete Guide
+What to Do Algarve District (2026): The Complete Guide

 If you’re searching what to do in Algarve, don’t reduce it to “beach days only.”
 The Algarve is Portugal’s south-coast powerhouse: limestone cliffs, turquoise coves, sea caves, long Atlantic beaches, charming towns, and a lifestyle built around light, ocean air, and a slower rhythm.